Amnesty International Australia has made a submission to the Department of Home Affairs regarding Australia’s Humanitarian Program 2023-24.

-Despite there being more people in need of resettlement than at any time since the Second World War, the previous Australian Government slashed the annual humanitarian quota to just 13,750 places.
+Despite there being more people in need of resettlement than at any time since the Second World War, the previous Australian Government slashed the annual humanitarian quota to just 13,750 places, something that despite commitments, the Albanese Government has failed to rectify.

 While Australia has played an important role in resettling vulnerable refugees, we have a responsibility to be doing much more.